nikkefimov/snippetbox/cmd/notes.md

 update main.go
 The scs.New() function returns a pointer to a SessionManager struct which holds configuration settings for your sessions.
 In the code have set the Store and Lifetime fields of this struct, but there is a range of other fields that you can and should configure depending on application's need.

+update routes.go

+-Working with session data
+set the session functionality to work and use it to persist the confirmation flash message between HTTP requests.
+Update handlers.go, templates.go, base.layout.tmpl